xdl/vlcdrill/readme.md

 # VLC Drill

 Vim interface for controlling VLC over telnet using the `rc` interface.

-(Wrote a bit more on the motivation behind the plugin [here](https://xiaodi.li/projects/vlcdrill))
+NOTE: This plugin is now unmaintained.

+## Background

+When learning how to play a song by ear, it's useful have sections of it on repeat and/or slowed down.
+It can be fiddly to keep scrubbing back or to set up a loop for a certain passage, so I hacked together some tooling around VLC as a plugin for my text editor that helps.

 ![Preview](assets/preview.gif)

+After 'annotating' the song (i.e. noting down when the verses, choruses, solos etc. starts), the section(s) of interest can then be visually selected and looped over with a few keystrokes.
+The annotation lives in a text file that can be edited and reloaded in the same session, and I've found that taking notes and controlling the song playback through one program pretty neat.
+At a pinch, it also comes in handy for ad-hoc YouTube playlists.

 ## Installation